mahbd/zbank/README.md

 ## 🔐 Authentication

-ZBank uses NextAuth.js for authentication with:
+ZeuZ Bank uses NextAuth.js for authentication with:
 - Credentials provider for email/password login
 - JWT tokens for session management
 - Protected routes with middleware